bestdev1212/wallet-connect-react-ethersjs/README.md

-Today we're going to build a simple React / Web3 Dapp that replicates a small portion of the Uniswap v2 interface - specifically, we are building the "account login" button that allows users to connect to a Dapp using their MetaMask extension.
+Today I am going to build a simple React / Web3 Dapp that replicates a small portion of the Uniswap v2 interface - specifically, I am building the "account login" button that allows users to connect to a Dapp using their MetaMask extension.

 By the end of the tutorial you will have a working React app that will be able to connect to your MetaMask account, and read your address & ETH balance.
 If you connect with multiple accounts the interface will change to reflect the active account.